15 March - 18 April 2023

-- Does the project include use of novel technologies/methodologies, or innovative application of existing methodologies/technologies in a novel way or context?
+- To what extent does the project include use of novel technologies/methodologies, or innovative application of existing methodologies/technologies in a novel way or context?

-- Does the researcher propose a line of research with clear progression and novelty in relation to previous research in the field or is he/she simply adding details to existing knowledge?
+- To what extent does the project propose a line of research with clear progression and novelty in relation to previous research in the field?

-- In what novel way does the proposed project have potential for scientific and/or societal impact in low income countries?
+- In what novel way does the proposed project have potential for scientific and/or societal impact in least developed countries?

 Merits of the applicant (1–7)

-- Considering the research area and the applicant´s career age: Of what merits are the previous publications and other scientific achievements (e.g. supervisor experience, external funding, research collaborations)?
-Do these show a distinct and independent line of research?
+- In relation to research area and career age: Of what merits are the project participants’ scientific production (e.g. publications, supervisor experience, external funding, research collaborations)?
+To what extent do these merits show a distinct and independent line of research?

-- Is there ability to successfully disseminate research findings to relevant parties and stakeholders?
+- To what extent is there ability to successfully disseminate research findings to relevant parties and stakeholders?

-- Does the applicant have a sufficient scientific network for implementing the proposed project?
+- To what extent does the applicant have a sufficient scientific network for implementing the proposed project?